baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 ### Creating an API Project

-Let's assume that  already have a simple API that utilizes the following technologies:
+Assuming we already have a simple API that utilizes the following technologies:

 - **MediatR**: A library used to implement the command and response pattern at the API level.
-It helps decouple the request handling logic from the controllers, making the code more modular and easier to maintain.
+It helps decouple request handling logic from controllers, making the code more modular and easier to maintain.
 - **Entity Framework Core (EF Core)**: An Object-Relational Mapper (ORM) used to manage database access.
 - **PostgreSQL**: Used as the database to store and manage the application's data.